FliegendeWurst/TriliumDroid/README.md

 Parts of this program are derived from Elian Doran's [TriliumNext Notes](https://github.com/TriliumNext/Notes), the AGPL-3.0 applies.
 The MIT License applies to the [boxicons](https://boxicons.com/) included in the project (see `boxicons_LICENSE.txt`).
 The GPL-3.0 license applies to the styles derived from [Simple-Commons](https://github.com/SimpleMobileTools/Simple-Commons).
-The MIT license applies to the bundled [excalidraw](https://github.com/excalidraw/excalidraw) (see license notices in `app/src/main/assets/web.zip`).
+The MIT license applies to the bundled [Excalidraw](https://github.com/excalidraw/excalidraw), other free licenses apply to other bundled web libraries (see notices in `app/src/main/assets/web.zip`).
 The GPL-2.0 (or later) license applies to the included [CKEditor](https://github.com/ckeditor/ckeditor5) (`app/src/main/assets/ckeditor.js`).
 For other included libraries, their respective license applies.